callumhackett/obsidian_polka_theme/README.md

 - [File Tree Alternative](https://github.com/ozntel/file-tree-alternative)
 - [Kanban](https://github.com/mgmeyers/obsidian-kanban)

-Many others will fit in without issue but [let me know](https://github.com/callumhackett/obsidian_polka_theme/issues) if you think I should support something else.
+Many others will fit in without issue.

+## Feature Requests

+[Let me know](https://github.com/callumhackett/obsidian_polka_theme/issues) if you spot any issues or would like extra features, especially plugin support or code block themes.

+Polka tries to strike a balance between minimalist aesthetic, simplicity of use and customizability, so the style settings are meant to give you flexibility but not total control.
+If you're looking to tweak things like heading colors or the relationship between primary and secondary background colors, I recommend that you [create your own CSS snippets](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) but I'm always happy to hear suggestions.

+[^1]: Looking for a code font?
+My vote goes to [IBM Plex Mono](https://github.com/IBM/plex) and its derivatives, especially [iA Writer Mono](https://github.com/iaolo/iA-Fonts/tree/master/iA%20Writer%20Mono).]